Table of Contents

 }

-3. Add the [LoggerMessage] partial method in the appropriate Diagnostics/Extensions/Logger*Extensions.cs:
+3. Add the [LoggerMessage] partial method in a public static partial class (the source generator requires it):

 [LoggerMessage(